 You don’t need to be engaged in a bodybuilding program to benefit from these healthy meals.
 The majority of these meals will also work well for everyone in the household.

-What I Don’t Like About the Anabolic Cooking Cookbook
+What I Don’t Like About the Muscle Cooking Guides

 The author never calls out the need to use these recipes for any prolonged period, which is key to implementing a successful bodybuilding program.
 Although a meal planner with nutrition data is provided, some indication of the need for a somewhat lengthy program, and smart timing of meals, is not mentioned.